-In the event that ice and/or snow threaten to make highway travel hazardous, the President may dismiss classes to allow commuters to return home safely.
+If ice and/or snow threaten to make highway travel hazardous, the President may dismiss classes to allow commuters to return home safely.

 Closing the School as the Result of Severe Weather

 Only the President has the authority to close the School.
 When this action is taken, the President will notify the students and faculty.
 In addition, the local TV station will be notified and asked to broadcast the notice of closing through school closings.